 Finding Your Installed Plugins

-The last (and perhaps most important) step to installing Photoshop plugins is actually finding them within Photoshop!
+The last (and perhaps most important) step to installing Photoshop plugins is finding them within Photoshop!
 Depending on the plugin, it might appear in a variety of different places.
 Sometimes they’re located within the Filters menu, while others can show up in unexpected places.

 Ideally, any plugins that you install from the Creative Cloud marketplace should appear in the Plugins menu in Photoshop, but this isn’t always guaranteed.
 The Nik Collection plugin suite, for example, opens its own window every time I load Photoshop but has no listing in the Plugins menu.